ros2/design/articles/qos_deadline_liveliness_lifespan.md

 These WaitSets contain lists of several types of conditions, such as timers firing or subscriptions receiving data.
 In order to support new Topic Status Events, a new type will be added to the existing WaitSet and the rmw layer will set them when these events occur.

-#### rmw_take_status
+#### rcl_take_status and rmw_take_status

-A new function called rmw_take_status will need to be added that can directly query the status for a Topic/Service.
+New functions called rcl_take_status and rmw_take_status will need to be added that can directly query the status for a Topic/Service.
-It will operate in a similar manner to the rmw_take function that is used to retrieve messages for a subscription.
+It will operate in a similar manner to the rcl_take and rmw_take functions that are used to retrieve messages for a subscription.
 It will be used by the executors when they receive a notice via the waitset mentioned above that a resource has a new status event available.

 ## RMW Vendor Support